nsursock/crackingdacode/src/blog/hell-escaping-reality.md

   <img x-intersect.once.ratio-0="$el.src = $el.dataset.src" class="rounded-lg" alt="palm about to catch black dice" data-src="https://images.unsplash.com/photo-1553481187-be93c21490a9?ixlib=rb-1.2.1&ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&auto=format&fit=crop&w=2340&q=80&w=800&h=600">
 </aside>

 All in all, feeling low and losing is part of life.
 It's part of the growing process.
 You can't always be strong, can you?
-If you don't want to play, you might as well quit! ¬
+If you don't want to play, you might as well quit!

 Shame stops when you've got a safe place to share your secrets.
 First, it used to be my friends; then, after I went to see a psychiatrist.
 Now it's the comfort of a coffee shop and a blog.

 There is no controversy.
-As Prince sings in Controversy ¬, life is just a game.
+As Prince sings in Controversy, life is just a game.
 When you stop playing, nothing happens.
 What if it was a way to get some calm in this noisy world?

 By the way, it seems we're all in hell, according to Jamiroquai, because there's too much panic in this town.
 So don't be surprised if someone insults you.
 It is the jumpin' jack flash hell: insulting means jumping at.
 I know this is pernicious.
 Even the most sanguine person could feel down in this town.